United Jewish Social Fund (FSJU)

 Prepare the new generations

-FSJU creates the conditions that allow families to freely choose whether their children attend public or religious schools.
+FSJU creates conditions that allow families to freely choose whether their children attend public or religious schools.
 It facilitates access for young people to age-appropriate programs that teach and give them the opportunity to practice Jewish values.

 NOE, the youth department of the FSJU, accompanies young people from 6 to 30 years old through demanding educational programs that value commitment and connection.
 NOE federates youth movements and develops civic service volunteering.